-As of June 30, 2012, we had 421 full time employees at Central and none at Southern Star.
-Central had a collective bargaining agreement with the International Union of Operating Engineers Local No. 647, or the Union, covering 126 field employees.
+As of September 30, 2012, we had 418 full time employees at Central and none at Southern Star.
+Central had a collective bargaining agreement with the International Union of Operating Engineers Local No. 647, or Union, covering 124 field employees.
 The collective bargaining agreement expired on July 15, 2012, and negotiations on a new agreement are in progress.
-No strike or work stoppage has occurred at any of Central's facilities during the last 20 years.
+No strike or work stoppage has occurred at any of Central's facilities in over 30 years.
 We do not anticipate any work disruption to occur as we view the relationship between Central and the Union as positive; however, our potential inability to negotiate an acceptable contract with the Union could result in, among other things, strikes, work stoppages or other slowdowns by the affected workers.